tbklang/documentation/docs_src/language/33-types.md

 | To-type | Provided-type |

 1. TODO: Sign/zero extension
+    * This is technically a code emit point to be made and can now be made eaisly due to `feature/universal_coercion` having `CastedValueInstruction` support
 2. Promotion?
 3. Precedence in interpretation when the first two don't apply

+What really happens:

+> So far the smaller type is always promoted to the bigger type of the two